peruukki/nhl-score-api/README.md

 - `goals` array:
   - gameplay goal:
     - `goalCount`: the number of goals the player has scored this season
+    - `min`: the goal scoring time minutes, from the start of the period
     - `period`: in which period the goal was scored (string); `"OT"` means overtime
     - `scorer`: the goal scorer
+    - `sec`: the goal scoring time seconds, from the start of the period
     - `team`: the team that scored the goal
-    - `time`: the goal scoring time, from the start of the period
   - shootout goal:
     - `period`: `"SO"`
     - `scorer`: the goal scorer